 By Jo Anderson.
 Last Updated 29th November 2023.
 It’s not uncommon for injuries to result in chronic pain.
 This debilitating condition can affect people’s lives in significant ways.
 And that’s why in this guide, we explore the process of making a claim for chronic pain compensation.
 We look at chronic pain compensation amounts in detail, and answer questions about making a chronic pain claim.
 We also describe how chronic pain solicitors could take on your claim under a No Win No Fee Agreement.

-Do you suffer chronic pain and believe that someone else could be responsible for this?
-Whether you have suffered chronic pain resulting from an accident at work or a road traffic accident, if someone was liable for the accident that has led you to suffer chronic pain syndrome, you could be able to make a compensation claim.
+Whether you have suffered chronic pain resulting from an accident at work or a road traffic accident, if someone was liable for the accident that has led you to suffer chronic pain syndrome (CRPS), you could be able to make a compensation claim.

-For situation-specific guidance, if you’ve developed a chronic pain condition relating to an injury suffered in an accident that was someone else’s fault, call 0800 073 8801, but before you do, why not read on to see if we’ve already answered your question about such personal injury cases?
+For situation-specific guidance, if you’ve developed a chronic pain condition relating to an injury suffered in an accident that was someone else’s fault, call 0800 073 8801.
+Our advisors could explain the process of claiming compensation for chronic pain injuries.